 You might consider a unique size or shape to make your business card stand out from the pack.
 Remember, however, that this will make your cards more expensive to make and easier to lose.
 If your card is non-standard, it’s less likely to fit nicely into a wallet, card book, or other method of storage that people use for business cards.

-Here are some issues to ponder when you select business card paper.
+Paper plays a key role in how to make your own business cards that look professional and distinct.
 These choices are relevant whether you print at home or order from a service:

 White and cream are the most common colors, and the easiest to print on at home.
 A bright-colored background may help make your card unique.
 No matter the color, be sure that the text on the card is legible.